bigelowd-erau/GEA-Portfolio/index.md

 The [playable version](https://bigelowd-erau.github.io/SOLID_E/) is available through github pages.

+These principles establish practices that lend to developing software with considerations for maintaining and extending as the project grows.
+Adopting these practices can also contribute to avoiding code smells, refactoring code, and Agile or Adaptive software development.

+SOLID stands for:

+    S - Single-responsiblity Principle

+    O - Open-closed Principle

+    L - Liskov Substitution Principle

+    I - Interface Segregation Principle

+    D - Dependency Inversion Principle
 ### S: Single Responsibility
 **"A class should have one and only one reason to change, meaning that a class should have only one job."**